-In the planning meetings and the online public survey outreach, community based organizations and underserved and socially vulnerable populations throughout the region were actively engaged and participated in the planning process.
+In the planning meetings and the online public survey responses, vulnerable populations throughout the county were actively engaged and participated in the planning process.
 This allowed for a more comprehensive understanding of the diverse needs and perspectives of vulnerable populations, such as the elderly, veterans, homeless population, and low-income families, facilitating the development of more equitable and effective interventions and policies.
-Community-based organizations invited to participate in the planning process are shown below.
-Those noted with an asterisk also participated in the meetings.
-These groups were also asked to pass information on to the communities they serve, including encouraging participation in the public survey as a method to directly provide feedback into the planning process.
+The community-based organizations who were invited to participate in the planning meetings are listed below:

 - Cascade Conservation District

-- First Baptist Church Shelby\

 - Harlem Ministerial Association

-- Havre Family Connections\

-- Laugh N Learn Childcare
+- Salvation Army